 By Christine Long of Kathryn Wayne-Spindler & Associates, PC posted in Divorce on Tuesday, November 25, 2014.

-Divorce is a powerful life change and for many women the decision to keep or change their last name afterward is profound one.
+Divorce is a powerful life change and for many women, the decision to keep or change their last name afterward is a profound one.

 There are many considerations for keeping a married name.
 “Traditionally, it’s lady’s choice for good reason,” New York Times Etiquette blogger Philip Galanes was quoted in a Huffington Post article.
 “Your ex-wife may have developed her professional reputation using your name and may not want to confuse colleagues or clients by changing it, or she may want to share the same surname with your children.”

 Of the factors considered when deciding the name question, many women find their relationship with their kids most crucial.
 The common last name can often be a symbol of the continued tie that binds.
 On the practical side, having the same last name as the children eliminates confusion at school.

 The age at which she was married and the length of the marriage are also considerations.
 For some women, they have spent more time with their married name than their maiden name.
 Their married name is essential to their social and professional identities.

 Some women look at it purely practically (or don’t look at it at all).
 Divorce is a busy time of meetings with lawyers, court dates, paperwork to sign, etc. And the last thing they want to do once they have a divorce decree in hand is to take off work and go stand around the Secretary of State’s office for hours.
 What may start out as temporary procrastination, gradually becomes, “oh well, I’ve made it this far, why change now?”